de-ravendell/reader/lldt.md

 Having no idea about how it worked, I assumed that it could speedily learn how the environment was structured and where others are.

+The Magimap revealed its true wonder when I first traced my finger along its edge.
+Unlike ordinary maps that show stationary landmarks, this parchment breathed - its inked corridors expanding and contracting like living veins.
+Names bloomed beneath my touch in shimmering silver script, revealing not just locations but secrets:

+Here lies the Vanishing Step - tread lightly past moonrise Where the Grey Lady weeps for her lost diadem Demiguise fur gathers where time thins every third Tuesday

+Most astonishing were the moving portraits it displayed - not just locations, but scenes unfolding in miniature.
+I watched Professor Flitwick dozing in his armchair, saw Peeves hovering by the trophy room with inkpot poised, even glimpsed Hagrid tending to something feathered and large in his hut.

+Yet the map held darker secrets.
+Sometimes it whispered warnings in shifting script:
+Where mortem gathers, shadows feed
+Or revealed corridors that shouldn't exist, labelled Temporis Via in fading ink.
+Once, near the third-floor corridor, the parchment turned deathly cold.
+All ink vanished save one phrase that chilled my blood:
+He remembers the taste of your family's fear

+The parchment clearly knew things even my ancestors hadn't understood.
+That night, as I studied its shifting paths, Hugin gave a strangled cry.
+The map's edge curled like burnt paper as crimson letters scorched themselves beneath my finger:
+Turn back.
+The watcher in the walls hungers.

+Anyway, Magimap became a helpful assistant when I sneaked out at nights.
+It always told me where I could access without getting into trouble because of the professors and the ghost, whose name was, as heard, Peeves.

+Maybe not this time.

 (not yet finished)

 *Je déroule le rouleau du temps,*